SEBv15/calendar/README.md

 The calendar requires PHP.
 I used v5.6.25, but I think it should also work on 7.\*

-I hope it works like it should, Sebastian
+I hope it works like it should